6arms1leg/git-ssh-docker/README.md

 > Based on [this reference](https://www.ssh.com/ssh/keygen/).

-**How to** generate an SSH private/public key pair (on the client; this generates stronger keys than the default, RSA):
+**How to** generate an SSH private/public key pair (on the client):

+> This generates stronger keys than the default, RSA.

 ```sh
 $ ssh-keygen -t ecdsa -b 521